blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Splash Freeze (1st level)
 Casting Time: 1 action
 Range: 15 foot cone
-Components: V, S, M(a bucket worth of water, which the spell consumes)
 Duration: You splash creatures within a 15 foot cone with water, then flash-freeze the water.
 The targets must make a constitution saving throw.
 On a failure, they take 2d6 cold damage and are restrained by ice until